How to Organize Screenshots on Mac Without Using Finder Folders

 That's it.
 No folders.
 No dragging files.
 No remembering where you put things.

-Search screenshots by what's inside them
+How do you search screenshots by what's inside them?

 The real power is search.
 Instead of hunting through a folder of files named "Screenshot 2026-03-20 at 14.32.07.png," you type "error message" or "invoice" or "API response" — and the app finds every matching screenshot instantly.